+Auckland Grammar School is fortunate to have a number of different cultural groups, reflecting the rich cultural diversity of the Grammar community.
 The young men involved demonstrate pride in their cultural heritage through assembly performances, cultural evenings and local competitions.
 Cultural groups include Kapa Haka, Pasifika, Sri Lankan, Korean, Asian and Indian.

 There are also groups that allow students to get in touch with modern culture through activities like Chinese Hip Hop and Modern Dance, Japanese Drama, and Anime ClubFor the senior students we provide opportunities to give back to the School through becoming a Tutor and offering free academic assistance in a range of subjects to junior students on a weekly basis.

 A joint event in conjunction with Epsom Girls’ Grammar School, the Extravaganza is always a great success, attracting full houses each night.
 Many hours of work go into the event, both on practices and in creating a fabulous array of costumes and props.

-This group began in 2005, when a group of senior Sri Lankan students got together to share their culture and give back to the School for all they had received from Grammar.
+The Sri Lankan Cultural Group began in 2005, when a group of students got together to share their culture and give back to the School for all they had received from Grammar.
 They offer tutorials for less able students and this has received much support.

 The group shares an important part in Grammar’s Cultural Activities, including Cultural Week during Term 1, the annual Cultural Evening in Term 2 and Grammar’s International Food Festival in Term 3.

 During Cultural Week, the Group presents information on Indian dance, music, special places of Interest, food and languages.
 For Cultural Night, the group perform a skit, dance or showcase Indian Music through Classical Instrumental performances and for the International Food Festival members prepare delicious Indian Food for sale along with Other Cultural groups and proceeds of this festival is generously donated to a New Zealand Charity.